-Cartographers and photogrammetrists measure, analyze, and interpret geographic information to create maps and charts for political, cultural, educational, and other purposes.
-Cartographers are general mapmakers, and photogrammetrists are specialized mapmakers who use aerial photographs to create maps.
+Cartographers and photogrammetrists collect, measure, and interpret geographic information in order to create and update maps and charts for regional planning, education, emergency response, and other purposes.

-A bachelor’s degree in cartography, geography, or a related field is the most common path of entry into this occupation.
+A bachelor’s degree in cartography, geography, geomatics (the discipline that combines the science, engineering, math, and art of collecting and managing geographically referenced information), or surveying is the most common path of entry into this occupation.
 Cartographers and photogrammetrists must be licensed in some states.

-The median annual wage of cartographers and photogrammetrists was $54,510 in May 2010.
+The median annual wage for cartographers and photogrammetrists was $61,880 in May 2015.

-Employment of cartographers and photogrammetrists is expected to grow 22 percent from 2010 to 2020, faster than the average for all occupations.
-Increasing use of maps for national security and local government planning will fuel most of the growth.
+Employment of cartographers and photogrammetrists is projected to grow 29 percent from 2014 to 2024, much faster than the average for all occupations.
+The increasing use of maps for government planning should fuel employment growth.
+For this reason, job prospects are likely to be excellent.

 Compare the job duties, education, job growth, and pay of cartographers and photogrammetrists with similar occupations.